nazca777/MernAssignment/README.md

 uploading and saving as I ran out of time.
 Also to save time I used Materialize CSS to build a UI that doesnt look bad so that I can focus on the functionality.

 In a real world project I would take extra steps such as form and error handling as well as hashing passwords.

+The backend of the app which is built with Express and MongoDB has been deployed to Heroku.